shahid3167/Ensemble_Learning_with_Semantic_Feature_Fusion/README.md

 ### Model Space
 The **Model Space** presents a **mathematical framework** for the individual models such as **Fully Connected Network and Convolutional Neural Network** to capture the **spatial dependencies**, while **Gated Recurrent Unit and Long Short-Term Memory Networks** address the **temporal dependencies**.
 Furthermore, a **hybrid function** leveraging the **uniform and weighted inference** mechanisms fuses these **spatio-temporal-based models** into the developed **ensemble learning framework**.

+## Results
+The developed framework is applied to three datasets (available in the dataset folder) and the results are evaluated under several different scenarios against the individual models (FCN, CCN, GRU, and LSTM) and state-of-the-art DNA identification models, followed by statistical evaluation using mean, standard deviation, and 95% confidence interval.

+### With and Without Semantic Fusion